Colleen Hoover: Career

 Never Never, a collaboration with Tarryn Fisher, was originally sold as three separate novellas.
 The works were later republished as one complete book.
 This young adult thriller/romance novel features teenagers Silas and Charlie, who wake up with a loss of their memory.
 The book follows these characters as they work together to recover their memory, figuring out pieces of themselves as they go.
 Their journey uncovers lies and secrets as they get closer to finding out the truth.
-Never Never tells the story of Silas and Charlie’s relationship evolving back to what it once was.
+Never Never tells the story of Silas and Charlie's relationship evolving back to what it once was.
 In creating the novel, Hoover and Fisher alternated writing chapters and making edits to previously written content.
 The writers did not know where the story would end up, but Hoover stated that the experience was one of the most entertaining writing experiences she had ever had.

 Hoover's novel It Ends with Us was published in 2016.
 Hoover described it as "the hardest book I've ever written."
-The novel concerns domestic violence, and, according to Hoover, it was written with the intention of advocating for domestic violence victims.
+The novel contains domestic violence, and, according to Hoover, it was written with the intention of advocating for domestic violence victims.
 The story was inspired by Hoover's personal experience as a child growing up in a household with domestic violence, which carried through into her adult life.
 The book's main character, Lily, experiences domestic violence at a young age, witnesses her father's abuse towards her mother, experiences it firsthand, and then ends up in a violent relationship as an adult.
 As of 2019, the novel has sold over a million copies worldwide and has been translated into over twenty languages.

 In 2021, Hoover experienced a surge in popularity due to attention from the BookTok community on TikTok.
 As a result, in January 2022, It Ends with Us was #1 on the New York Times Best Seller list.
-Production on a film adaptation of It Ends with Us, directed by Justin Baldoni, began in May 2023.
-It was released in August 2024 to mixed critical reviews but large commercial success, grossing over $250 million worldwide.
+Production on a film adaptation of It Ends with Us, starring Blake Lively, began in May 2023.
+It was released in August 2024 to mixed critical reviews but large commercial success, grossing over $350 million worldwide.
 Hoover has stated, in interviews, that the inspiration for the novel was the domestic abuse that her mother endured.
-Following the film, numerous studios have shown an interest in optioning some of her other books.
+Its success has led to a competitive market for film adaptations of other Hoover titles, with multiple studios bidding on rights to bring her books to life on the screen.

 A sequel to It Ends with Us, It Starts with Us, was published on October 18, 2022, by Atria Books.
 Simon & Schuster released the details of the extensive marketing campaign for the novel, which became the publisher's most-preordered book of all time.
 A planned coloring book for It Ends with Us was canceled in January 2023 following online backlash due to the novel's subject matter.

 In October 2022, Simon & Schuster UK acquired two standalone novels by Hoover.